 (b) Second order inherent safety measure.
-A measure that effectively reduces a risk by reducing the severity of a hazard or the likelihood of a release; without the use of add-on safety devices.
+A measure that effectively reduces a risk by reducing the severity of a hazard or the likelihood of a release, without the use of add-on safety devices.
 Changes in process variables to minimize, moderate and simplify a process are usually considered second order inherent safety measures; for example, by redesigning a high-pressure, high-temperature system to operate at ambient temperatures and pressures.

-Initiating cause.
+(16) Initiating cause.
 An operational error, mechanical failure or other internal or external event that is the first event in an incident sequence, which marks the transition from a normal situation to an abnormal situation.

-Isolate.
+(17) Isolate.
 To cause equipment to be removed from service and completely protected from the inadvertent release or introduction of material or energy by such means as:

-- (a) Blanking or blinding; - (b) Misaligning or removing sections of lines, pipes, or ducts; - (c) Implementing a double block and bleed system; or - (d) Blocking or disconnecting all mechanical linkages.
+(a) Blanking or blinding;

+(b) Misaligning or removing sections of lines, pipes, or ducts;

+(c) Implementing a double block and bleed system; or

+(d) Blocking or disconnecting all mechanical linkages.

-Lagging indicators.
+(18) Lagging indicators.
 Retrospective metrics of equipment, written procedures, training, employee collaboration, or other practices identified as requiring corrective action.

-Leading indicators.
+(19) Leading indicators.
 Predictive metrics of equipment, written procedures, training, employee collaboration, or other best practices used to identify potential and recurring deficiencies.

-Major change.
+(20) Major change.
 Any of the following:

-(a) Introduction of a new process, new process equipment, or new hazardous chemical or material;
+(a) Introduction of a new process;

-(b) Any operational change outside of established safe operating limits; or
+(b) Introduction of new process equipment, or new highly hazardous chemical or material that results in any operational change outside of established safe operating limits;